-- If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff and volunteers) posing a risk of harm to children, this is to be referred to the Principal. - Where the Principal is the subject of a concern or allegation they may wish to speak to the Trust Leader/Chief Executive Officer or Deputy Trust Leader. - Where the Principal is the subject of an allegation or concern, the Chief Executive Officer of the Deputy Trust Leader, should discuss the allegation immediately with the Local Authority Designated Officer(s) LADO.
+If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff and volunteers) posing a risk of harm to children, this is to be referred to the Principal.

+- Where the Principal is the subject of a concern or allegation they may wish to speak to the Chair of Governors or the Chief Executive Officer (CEO).
+Where the Stakeholder Board Chair is approached they must contact the CEO or the Deputy Trust Leader in the first instance. - Where the Principal is the subject of an allegation or concern, the Chief Executive Officer of the Deputy Trust Leader, should discuss the allegation immediately with the Local Authority Designated Officer(s) LADO.
 01392 384964 childsc.localauthoritydesignatedofficersecure-mailbox@devon.gov.uk